mayuki/Cocona/README.md

 ### CommandMethodForwardedTo attribute
 The `CommandMethodForwardedTo` attribute allows you to specify that the substance of the specified command method is a different method and that the operation should be forwarded.
 If this attribute is given to a command method, the destination's attribute and its implementation are used.
-Excepts for the `Command` and `Hidden` attributes specified by the method.
+Except for the `Command` and `Hidden` attributes specified by the method.

 For example, it can be used if the command implementation is defined in an external assembly or to call a built-in command (such as help) or compatibility purposes.